About 60,000 pensioners 'will spend Christmas alone'

 Mr Sloan said many pensioners are likely to go days without a visit or phone call from family or friends.

-"It's heartbreaking that so many people lose their confidence and sense of self-worth as they get older," he said.

-"We hear from older people via our helpline who feel trapped in their homes and simply want to hear the sound of a human voice.
+He said: "We hear from older people via our helpline who feel trapped in their homes and simply want to hear the sound of a human voice."

-"We have regular callers who call to ask what day or time it is as their days are so repetitive or say they sleep most of the day as there's nothing else to do."

-'We have regular callers who call to ask what day or time it is as their days are so repetitive or say they sleep most of the day as there's nothing else to do.'Brian Sloan

 Loneliness can have a serious impact on both physical and mental health, causing long-term misery and contributing to the development of serious medical conditions such as heart problems, mental health issues and dementia.